 Proof the yeast.
 Warm milk and honey to 105-115°F. Stir in the yeast and set aside for 5 minutes.
 Then whisk in egg and butter.

 Make the dough.
 Use a stand mixer to make it easier since this dough will be sticky.
 With the dough hook attached, mix flour and salt together then gradually pour in the yeast mixture.
 Let the dough mix for about 4 minutes until it turns smooth but is still sticky.

 Proof the dough.
 Scrape the dough into a lightly greased bowl, cover it with plastic wrap and let it rise in a warm place until it's doubled in size.
 This can take about 45 minutes to 1 hour.

 Divide the dough.
 Turn the dough out onto a lightly floured surface and divide it into 16 equal-sized pieces.
 Or you can pinch off pieces of dough and weigh them for more uniform muffins.
-Each piece of dough should weight 60 grams.
+Each piece of dough should weigh about 78 grams.

 Shape the dough.
 Roll each piece of dough into a ball then flatten the ball into a disk.

 Rise again.
 Place the disks of dough on baking sheets with parchment paper that has been sprinkled with cornmeal.
 Sprinkle more cornmeal over the top and cover them with a lint-free towel.
 Let the dough rise in a draft-free area for 1 hour, until doubled in size.

 Cook.
 On a griddle over medium-low heat, brown both sides of each disk of dough.
 Return the muffins to the baking sheet and bake for 10 minutes.